-- (1) A person must not hinder or obstruct, the Deputy Commissioner, a police officer, or a person assisting a police officer, in exercising out his or her powers under this Act. - (2) A person who contravenes subsection (1) commits an offence, punishable on conviction, by a fine not exceeding VT1,000,000.
+- (1) A person must not hinder or obstruct, the Commissioner, a police officer, or a person assisting a police officer, in carrying out his or her functions under this Act. - (2) A person who fails to comply with subsection (1) commits an offence, punishable on conviction, by a fine not exceeding VT1,000,000.